dcardosomr-cmd/Credit-Risk-Customer-Behavior-Revenue-Analysis-Fintech/README.md

 ### 2.3 Recommended Actions

-1. Audit the credit scoring model: conduct a Gini coefficient and KS statistic analysis to quantify its discriminatory power for predicting defaults.
-2. Implement risk-based pricing: if score bands truly carry different risk, adjust interest rates accordingly; if they do not, recalibrate the model.
+1. Implement risk-based pricing: if score bands carry different risk, adjust interest rates accordingly; if they do not, recalibrate the model.
-3. Analyse default timing: determine whether defaults cluster early (first 3 months) or late in the loan lifecycle to inform collection strategies.
+2. Analyse default timing: determine whether defaults cluster early (first 3 months) or late in the loan lifecycle to inform collection strategies.

 ---